etw3gh/dinesafeheroku/README.md

 #### PostgreSQL (Read Only)

-Because the dataset is very large and takes a lot of time to process on a local machine, Its written to Heroku via pgpush, which erases existing data.
+Because the dataset is very large and takes a lot of time to process on a local machine, it is written to Heroku via pgpush, which erases existing data.

 For this reason it made sense to use another method to store user added data.